ebuchman/blog/content/posts/bills-intro.md

 Why should we care about the bills?
 The bills make up the fabric of the international banking system, from its emergence in the 12th c to its maturity in the 20th, before they are finally supplanted (really, gobbled) by central bank mediated markets in government debt.
+The bills, and especially the crisis of the 1570s, forms the backdrop for the rise of central banking and the modern monetary constitution.
 One might observe that the 20th century is the culmination of a near millennium long battle between bills of exchange and government debt instruments - between financing commerce and financing government.
 Public finance won.
 But what have we lost?
 Studying the bills offers a way to answer the question.